 Mobile phone services are being improved through signal boosters on all V/Locity trains so commuters can stay connected as they travel.

 As part of the Victorian Budget 2022/23, a further 12 new VLocity trains will be built and maintained in Victoria for the regional rail network.

 The Western Rail Plan sets out the future investments Victoria needs for a fast, high-capacity rail network servicing our Geelong and Ballarat, as well as our growing suburbs.

-A new Melbourne Airport Rail link, part of the Western Rail Plan, is not just about getting people to the airport.
+The new Melbourne Airport Rail project is not just about getting people to the airport.